-Welcome to the Ed.M. program in School Counseling at Teachers College!
-We are pleased that you have decided to pursue your graduate studies with us.
+Welcome to the Ed.M. program in Psychological Counseling at Teachers College!
+We are pleased that you have decid to pursue your graduate studies with us.
 This handbook will offer you information to facilitate a smooth entry into and throughout the Program.
-Please refer to this handbook for course requirements, procedures, and other questions related to the Program.
-Remember to always double check information that is unclear with your Advisor, the Program Director or the Counseling Program office.
-Be sure to be alert to critical dates and check them with the Counseling Program office.
-Please note that while this handbook serves as your guide, changes in the College may affect the availability of certain course offerings.
-Also, the handbook is subject to change at the discretion of the faculty, though we will do our best to inform you of these changes in a timely manner.
+Please refer to this handbook course requirements, procedures, and other questions related to the Program.
+Remembe to always double check information that is unclear with your Advisor, the Program Director or the Counseling Program office. sure to be alert to critical dates and check them with the Counseling Program office.
+Please note that while this handbook serves your guide, changes in the College may affe the availability of certain course offerings.
+Also, the handbook is subject to change at t discretion of the faculty, though we will do our best to inform you of these changes in a timely manner.